BYLAWS of Central Maryland Ultimate Association

 (a) The Board of Directors is the governing body of CMUA.
 Directors are elected annually.
 Duties of the Directors and election procedures are described in Article V.

-(b) Officers of the Board will be the President, Vice-President, Secretary, and Treasurer.
+(b) Officers of the Board will be the President, Vice-President, Secretary, Treasurer, and Rec Council Liaison.
 Duties of the Officers are described in Article V, Section 6.
 Other Directors will be considered At-Large members.

 (c) The Executive Team shall consist of the four Officers.
 Operation and duties of the Executive Team are described in Article V, Section 8(c)(i).